 The latest study in November’s issue of Obstetrics & Gynecology compares robotically assisted with laparoscopic surgery for benign gynecologic disease.
 The results show robotic surgery brings higher costs and more complications than traditional minimally invasive surgeries.

 The study looked at more than 87,000 operations that occurred from 2009 to 2012.
-Researchers found the rate of complication during robotic surgeries for oophrectomy (removal of the ovaries) was 3.4 per-cent, compared with 2.1 per-cent for conventional surgery.
-There were complications during the procedure in 2.0 per-cent of robotic cystectomy operations (removal of ovarian cysts), compared with 0.9 per-cent in regular operations.
+Researchers found the rate of complication during robotic surgeries for oophorectomy (removal of the ovaries) was 3.4 percent, compared with 2.1 percent for conventional surgery.
+There were complications during the procedure in 2.0 percent of robotic cystectomy operations (removal of ovarian cysts), compared with 0.9 percent in regular operations.
 Most of the increased number of injuries were bladder and ureter damage.

-The study also found that robotic oophorectomy cost an average of $2,504 more than conventional surgery and that a robotic cystectomy cost $3,310 more.
+The study also found that robotic oophorectomy costs an average of $2,504 more than conventional surgery and that a robotic cystectomy cost $3,310 more.